Concepts

 Creating a replication policy defines the protection settings for your virtual machines:

-- Destination : Select the target storage in the replication availability zone
+- Destination : Selection of the target storage in the replication availability zone

-- Frequency : Replication interval tailored to your recovery requirements (RPO)
+- Frequency : Replication interval tailored to your recovery needs (RPO)

 - Retention : Number of recovery points retained